-During the year ended December 31, 2016, the Partnership earned royalty income of \$16,759,430 from SIR (year ended December 31, 2015 - \$16,056,030).
+During the year ended December 31, 2016 - \$16,759,430).
+The Partnership earned royalty income of \$17,278,269 from SIR (year ended December 31, 2016 - \$16,759,430).
 The Partnership's royalty income is determined based on 6% of the revenues from certain SIR Restaurants subject to the Licence and Royalty Agreement between the Partnership and SIR.
 SIR makes 13 Royalty payments based on SIR's 13 four- or five-week period fiscal year and, as such, royalty payments can fluctuate depending on how the four- or five-week periods coincide with the Partnership's calendar fiscal year.
 Under the terms of the Licence and Royalty Agreement, SIR may be required to pay a Make-Whole Payment in respect of the reduction in revenues for restaurants permanently closed during a reporting period.
 SIR is not required to pay any Make-Whole Payment in respect of a permanently closed restaurant following the date on which the number of restaurants in the Royalty Pooled Restaurants is equal to or greater than 68 or following October 12, 2019, whichever occurs first.
 On January 1 of each year (the

-Notes to the Financial Statements
+Notes to the Financial Statements For the years ended December 31, 2017 and 2016

 Adjustment Date), the restaurants subject to the Licence and Royalty Agreement are adjusted for new restaurants opened for at least 60 days preceding such Adjustment Date in the previous fiscal year.
 At each Adjustment Date, SIR will be entitled to convert its Class B GP Units into Class A GP Units based on the conversion formula defined in the Partnership Agreement (note 4).
+As a result of the permanent closure of three SIR Restaurants during the year ended December 31, 2017, Make-Whole Payments totaling \$296,231 (year ended December 31, 2016 - \$77,345) has been recorded in Royalty income in the statement of earnings and comprehensive income for the year ended December 31, 2017.

 The Partnership has entered into an arrangement with the Fund and the Trust whereby the Partnership will provide or arrange for the provision of services required in the administration of the Fund and the Trust.
 The Partnership has arranged for these services to be provided by SIR GP Inc. in its capacity as the Managing General Partner, or SIR as the General Partner.
 SIR, on behalf of SIR GP Inc., also provides services to the Partnership for its administration.
-For the year ended December 31, 2016, the Partnership provided these services to the Fund and the Trust for consideration of \$24,000 (2015 - \$24,000), which was the amount of consideration agreed to by the related parties.
+For the year ended December 31, 2017, the Partnership provided these services to the Fund and the Trust for consideration of \$24,000 (year ended December 31, 2016 - \$24,000), which was the amount of consideration agreed to by the related parties.